giraffeingreen/personal-cluster/README.md

 ## Overview

-This repo is structured for Flux v2.
+This repo is structured for Flux.
 The `clusters/personal-cluster` path contains the top-level Flux configuration ("flux-system") that bootstraps and reconciles the rest of the cluster state.

 ## Repo layout